sergiy79/codecombat/Windows-Development-Environment-Setup-Guide.md

 ###Opening up Git Bash

-Detail here how to open up Git Bash.
+You can use whatever shell you'd like to do the install, however Git Bash is recommended.
+To open up Git Bash, use the Start Menu to either search for Git Bash or open it in the programs menu.

 ###Cloning the repository
-In your git bash, navigate to where you want to clone your repository (explain how to do this).
+In your git bash, navigate to where you want to clone your repository( you can use the `cd` command to change directories, and `ls` to list the contents of the current directory).
+When you are in the folder that you'd like to clone the repository, run the command
 ```git clone https://github.com/codecombat/codecombat```

 ###Installing repository dependencies